-(3) Allowable Climbing Space Obstructions: Allowable climbing space obstructions are:

-- (a) Guys.
-However, not more than two guys having a vertical separation of 18 inches or less can be installed in any 4-foot section of climbing space.

-- (b) Suitably protected (covered only by wood, see Rule 22.8):
+- (3) Allowable Climbing Space Obstructions: Allowable climbing space obstructions are: - (a) Guys.
+However, not more than two guys having a vertical separation of 18 inches or less can be installed in any 4-foot section of climbing space. - (b) Suitably protected: - 1) Vertical riser or runs covered only by wood (see Rule 22.8-B); - 2) Ground wires covered by wood per Rule 22.8-A1; - 3) Ground wires covered by plastic, or other non-conductive material no greater than one-half inch in diameter (see Rule 22.8-A3).

-- 1) Vertical risers; or

-- 2) Vertical runs; or

-- 3) Ground wires